 Quick Facts: Are Shearling Slippers Ethical?

-While you are attracted to the idea of copy hugs that shearling offers to your feet and hands, once in a while it does cross your mind to hold on to your thought of buying a shearling product.
-The reason is obvious.
+While you are attracted to the idea of the cozy hugs that shearling sheepskin offers to your feet and hands, once in a while, it does cross your mind to hold on to your thought of buying a shearling product.
+The reason is apparent.
 Shearling is made of sheep’s skin.
-We understand you look for big names to choose warm shearling slippers from big stores as they serve the purpose and do a fine job of warming your toes.
-But, at the same time, you are looking for a company that puts forth a little effort in the fair trade department.
-A Company that takes an extra step in the direction of sustainability.
+We understand that you look for big names to choose from when selecting warm shearling footwear, as they serve the purpose and do a fine job of warming your toes.
+But, at the same time, you are seeking a company that puts forth a little effort in the fair trade department.
+We strive to be a company that actively promotes sustainability.

-Is Sheepskin Ethical?
-We are here to clear that no sheep are slaughtered specifically for their skin.
-So, it comes from the animal that is already been slaughtered for meat and is a byproduct of the meat industry.
+We are here to clarify that no sheep are explicitly slaughtered for their skin.
+Therefore, it originates from an animal that has already been killed for meat and is a byproduct of the meat industry.

-Giving you peace of mind, just one.
-The farmers derive most of their income from food production so, you are going to receive ethically sourced shearling slippers.
+To ensure your peace of mind, only one sheep is required.
+The farmers derive most of their income from food production, so you are going to receive ethically sourced shearling.
+This leaves us with one question to be answered: Is shearling ethical?

-It is for you to decide, as all we can leave you with are facts to make the decisions easier.
-No matter which side you are on, there’s really no getting around it.
-Shearling products use animal skin, as all real leather products are.
-They are usually made of twin-faced shearling offering a comfortable fleece on the inside with a tanned outer surface, and a synthetic sole.
-Whether you enjoy sinking your feet into luxurious suede boots, wearing a wrist warmer or gloves on the farm, or wrap your loved ones in smitten, know that you’ve got some of the UK’s most beautiful materials.
+We can only provide you with facts to help you make an informed decision.
+No matter which side you are on, there’s no getting around it.
+Shearling products use animal skin, as all real leather products do.
+They are typically made of twin-faced sheepskin, featuring a comfortable fleece on the inside and a tanned outer surface, along with a synthetic sole.
+Whether you enjoy sinking your feet into luxurious suede boots, wearing a wrist warmer or gloves while working on the farm, or wrapping your loved ones in shearling, know that you have access to some of the UK’s most beautiful materials.

-Shearling slippers are not a throw-away item, neither are they delicate or precious.
-They last for as long as you wash and store them dry.
+Shearling slippers are not a throwaway item, nor are they delicate or precious.
+They last as long as you wash and store them properly, keeping them dry.
 During the wash, shearling tends to shed fewer hair fragments than man-made fabrics.
-The fibers that it does shed are harmless and completely biodegrades.
+The fibers that it sheds are harmless and completely biodegradable.

 Older Post